 - 1. The successful student gains knowledge and appreciation of the artistic, political, historical, social, economic, and broad cultural experiences of peoples from prehistoric times to the modern era; - 2.
-The student is given the opportunity to pursue areas of special interest in various disciplines across the combined curricula of the College: Humanities, Business, Psychology, Sociology, Natural Sciences, Social Sciences, and Mathematics.
+The student is given the opportunity to pursue areas of special interest in various disciplines of the Liberal Arts and Sciences: Art, Biology, Business, English, History, Philosophy, and Theology